-[20] We proceed to consider whether Dr. Briggs's report, read as a whole, shows that there is a reasonable probability that Detrich's sentencing counsel's failure to seek and introduce expert neuropsychological evidence prejudiced Detrich's defense.
+[20] We proceed to consider whether there is a reasonable probability that Detrich's sentencing counsel's failure to seek and introduce expert neuropsychological evidence prejudiced Detrich's defense.
 As an initial matter, we must first determine whether we must continue to apply AEDPA deference after having concluded that the state court's decision was "based on an unreasonable determination of the facts" under § 2254(d)(2).
 We conclude that the AEDPA imposes no such requirement.